The Process Of Building a Granny Flat (& Everything You Need To Know)

 9. Practical Completion & Handover

 Now you’ve got a fully built, decked-out granny flat.
 But it’s still not official.
 We do one final inspection, checking that everything’s up to our picky standards of safety and workmanship.
-We’ll also test all appliances and electrical functions to make sure they’re working.
+We’ll also test all appliances and electrical functions to make sure they’re in safe, working order.

-After a thorough cleanup and official handover, your new granny flat is finally built and ready for deployment.
+After a thorough cleanup and official handover, your new granny flat is finally built and ready for action.

-Before accepting any tenants though, remember to do a background check and take a security deposit.
+Before accepting any tenants, remember to do a background check and take a security deposit.
 This is the best way to ensure you get cooperative and responsible renters.
-If your granny flat will be used for shared accommodation, be sure to check out this handy advice from Carolyn Parrella.
+Here’s everything you need to know about finding tenants and maximizing your returns.